shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 # information.
 user = authenticator.get_user()

-# Tells Toolkit which user to use for connecting to Shotgun.
+# Tells Toolkit which user to use for connecting to ShotGrid.
 Note that this should
 # always take place before creating an `Sgtk` instance.
 sgtk.set_authenticated_user(user)
 ```